T-Baran/Frondend-mentor-Advice-generator-app/README.md

 ### What I learned

 I am learning SASS preprocessor, this simple website helped me a lot.
 I also used data from API to generate advices on this website.
-On of the problems that i get with this website is this that the advice generator doesn't work on Firefox and I don't know why
-(If you know please tell me so i will be able to make it better next time)

 ### Continued development